mkhraijah/PowerModelsADA.jl/README.md

 The distirbuted algorithms can be run in global mode as follow:

-`DPM.run_dopf(data, pf_model, optimizer, settings, parameter, verbose = true)`
+`run_dopf_admm(data, model_type, optimizer, alpha=1000, tol=1e-4, max_iteration=1000, verbose = true)`

 ## Configuration

-To configure the model, change the directory in Julia to the library folder and activate the environment using `Pkg. activate(“.”)`, and load the module using `include("DPM.jl")`.
-The case study needs to be parsed using `DPM.parse_file(casename)`.
+To configure the model, change the directory in Julia to the library folder and activate the environment using `Pkg. activate(“.”)`, and load the module using `include("PMADA.jl")`.
+The case study needs to be parsed using `parse_file(casename)`.

 *Note: the parsed case study needs to be divided into subareas using the key “area” of each bus.
-You can use the helper function `DPM.assign_area!(data, partition_file)` to load a partition csv file with bus and area pairs in each row and assign the bus area accordingly.
+You can use the helper function `assign_area!(data, partition_file)` to load a partition csv file with bus and area pairs in each row and assign the bus area accordingly.

-### settings

-The distributed algorithm require passing a setting dictionary that includes the fields:
-`distributed_algorithms`, `tol`, and `max_iteration`.
-The setting can be set using `DPM.set_setting()`.
-If no setting options are provided the assumed values for distributed_algorithms="APP", tol=1e-4, and max_iteration=1000.

-### parameter

-The distributed algorithm parameters.

 ### Power Flow formulation